letmewin22/EntrypointsPlugin/README.md

 # What is this?

-This is a webpack plugin that allows you to get all the entripoints and insert them into your markup.
+This is a webpack plugin that allows you to get all the entrypoints and insert them into your markup.

 # Instalation